 9. Parking and toll fees

-Most people don’t forget their car payments in their monthly expenses, but that’s not all it costs to own a car.
+Most people don’t forget their car payments in their monthly costs, but that’s not all it costs for car expenses.
 Especially if you commute to work, you will likely pay tolls and or parking fees.
-So be sure to remember those monthly expenses.

 10. Subscription renewals